MAKING FESTIVAL ACCESSIBILITY A BREEZE

-Free accessible shuttle service is provided to one stop downtown: Barry and Lee Street.
+A free accessible shuttle service is also provided.
+Our shuttle will bring patrons from parking straight downtown to our one and only stop at Barry and Lee Street.
 All buses are lift-equipped.
 Shuttles run during Festival hours and until 11:30 p.m. on Thursday and Friday, midnight on Saturday, and 8:00 p.m. on Sunday.

 Festival International is located on the streets and sidewalks of downtown Lafayette.
 Not all sidewalks are accessible, but many of the streets are closed to vehicles, and pedestrians walk in the street.
 There are accessible sidewalks along Jefferson Street, along Main St. from Buchanan to Jefferson, along E. Vermillion from Lafayette to Polk, and along the front of the federal courthouse on Lafayette St.